Bergstresser/Dietz Covered Bridge

-Bergstresser / Dietz Bridge, the last remaining covered bridge in Franklin County, Ohio, United States, is located within the village limits of Canal Winchester, Ohio in southeastern Franklin County.
+Bergstresser / Dietz Bridge, the last remaining covered bridge in Franklin County, Ohio, United States, is located within the city limits of Canal Winchester, Ohio in southeastern Franklin County.
 The wooden bridge crosses Little Walnut Creek, which is a tributary of the Scioto River.
 Although the bridge is in serviceable condition, it is only open to foot traffic.

 Location

 The Bergstresser/Dietz Bridge is located adjacent to the intersection of Ashbrook Road and Washington Street in Canal Winchester.
 The bridge crosses Little Walnut Creek at what has been termed Kramer's Ford.
 An Ohio Historical Marker commemorating the bridge is located at the corner of Ashbrook Road and Washington Street.

 History

 In the 1800s, the village of Canal Winchester was important to the local economies of southeastern Franklin and northwestern Fairfield counties.
 The village evolved into a local transportation hub because the Ohio and Erie Canal and the Hocking Valley Railway passed through.
 Little Walnut Creek acted as a moderate barrier to local farmers who transported crops into town.
 As a result, local citizens petitioned for a bridge to be built over Little Walnut Creek.

 In March 1887, the Franklin County Commissioners announced the building of a bridge over Little Walnut Creek at Kramer's Ford.
 Michael Corbett of Groveport, Ohio, contracted to construct the abutments and the Columbus Bridge Company built the covered bridge for $2,690.00.
 Reuben Partridge, company vice president, supervised the building, using his patented truss system consisting of double and triple truss members constructed of pine and oak.

 In the 1930s, the road traveling over the bridge became State Route 674, and in the 1950s the road was redirected to bypass the covered bridge.